MattisLind/SPACEWAR/README.md

 After this each file is fed into the linker by attaching it to the reader and pressing RETURN at the * prompt.
 When all object files has been presented to the first pass of the linker you can press U a the * prompt to show the remaining undefined symbols.
 When all is done press E and the linker will print the load map and then start the seconds pass, requesting the same object files in the same order.

-The first try to run the liker was not succesful After feeding all source modules unfortunatley I got two undefined symbols.
+The first try to run the linker was not succesful.
+After feeding all source modules unfortunatley I got two undefined symbols.
 ```
 sim> c